 (Sampling Advanced Mathematics for Minority Students program) supports travel and living expenses for undergraduates participating in this four-week summer program for underrepresented minorities.
 Run in partnership with the Department of Mathematical Sciences at the University of Puerto Rico at Mayaguez, SAMMS inspires talented undergraduates, from groups underrepresented in mathematics, to pursue graduate school in a STEM field.

 Outreach-High School Students—Ross Program Fund

-Established January 30, 2015, with a gift from Jacob Lurie, supports student scholarships and costs of running the 4-week program, which just celebrated its 60th anniversary.
-It has not only instructed talented pre-college students in the art of mathematical thinking; but inspired generations to discover for themselves the value and importance of mathematical thinking.
+Established January 30, 2015, with a gift from Jacob Lurie, the ROSS Program Fund supports student scholarships and costs of running the 4-week program, which just celebrated its 60th anniversary.
+It has not only instructed talented pre-college students in the art of mathematical thinking, but inspired generations to discover for themselves the value and importance of mathematical thinking.

 Upon David Goss's passing, his wife, Rita Eppler-Goss, established a memorial fund in his honor: the David Goss Technology and Academic Innovation Stimulus Fund.
 Its purpose is to support academics and researchers in the Department of Mathematics with their entrepreneurial academic endeavors.

 Supports a vast array of departmental activities and initiatives, including math-related social events, such as receptions for the Radó and Zassenhaus lectures and the Young Mathematicians Conference, graduate-student summer stipends, and recruiting talented math majors.